Skip to content

 Libra constellation map by IAU and Sky&Telescope magazine

-Once considered part of the neighbouring Scorpius, Libra’s brightest stars are easily recognizable as they appear as the extended claws of the celestial scorpion.
+Once considered part of the neighbouring Scorpius, Libra’s brightest stars are easily recognizable because they appear as the extended claws of the celestial Scorpion.
 With only two stars brighter than magnitude 3.00, Libra is not particularly bright, but its scales asterism is visible in clear, dark skies near the claws of Scorpius.

-Notable stars in Libra include the luminaries Zubeneschamali and Zubenelgenubi, the semiregular variable red giant Brachium, the yellow giant Zubenelhakrabi, and the red dwarf Gliese 581, which hosts three confirmed planets, including Gliese 581c, an Earth-like planet found to be orbiting in the star’s habitable zone.
+Notable stars in Libra include the luminaries Zubeneschamali and Zubenelgenubi, the semiregular variable red giant Brachium, the yellow giant Zubenelhakrabi, and the red dwarf Gliese 581, which hosts three confirmed planets.
+The planets include Gliese 581c, an Earth-like planet found to be orbiting in the star’s habitable zone.

-Interesting deep sky objects in the constellation include the barred spiral galaxies NGC 5885 and NGC 5792, the active spirals NGC 5793 and NGC 5728, the unbarred lenticular galaxy NGC 5890, and the bright, large globular cluster NGC 5897.
+Interesting deep sky objects in the constellation include the barred spiral galaxies NGC 5885 and NGC 5792, the active spiral galaxies NGC 5793 and NGC 5728, the unbarred lenticular galaxy NGC 5890, and the bright, large globular cluster NGC 5897.

-The best time of year to observe the stars and deep sky objects in Libra is during the month of June, when the constellation climbs high above the horizon in the evening sky.
-Libra is visible in its entirety from locations between the latitudes 65° N and -90° S.
+The best time of the year to observe the stars and deep sky objects in Libra is during the month of June, when the constellation climbs higher above the horizon in the evening sky.
+The entire constellation is visible from locations between the latitudes 65° N and -90° S.

 The 10 brightest stars in Libra are Zubeneschamali (Beta Lib, mag.
 2.61), Zubenelgenubi (Alpha Lib, mag.
 2.741), Brachium (Sigma Lib, mag.
 3.29), Upsilon Librae (mag.
 3.628), Tau Librae (mag.
 3.68), Zubenelhakrabi (Gamma Lib, mag.
 3.91), Theta Librae (mag.
 4.136), 16 Librae (mag.
 4.49), Iota1 Librae (mag.
 4.54), and 37 Librae (mag.
 4.61).